GideonZ/1541u-documentation/uci/http_target.rst

 The status channel will read ``000 OK`` when the path is valid and the value is returned.
-When the handle is valid, but the path does not lead to a known value, the status will be set to ``404 ENTRY NOT FOUND``.
+When the handle is valid, but the path does not lead to a known value, the status will be set to ``400 BAD FORMAT``, with the reason stated behind it.
 In case the handle is invalid, the status will be set to ``400 BAD REQUEST``.

 Indexing arrays is possible by using the % prefix.
 In case the object looks like this, the path ``user/cars%2`` would return ``$03 $06 “Toyota”``::